fsprojects-archive/zzarchive-docker-fsharp/README.md

 ```

 ## Core Image
-The entry point for the `core` image in `/bin/bash` as there is no interactive
+The entry point for the `core` image is also `fsharpi` as there is no interactive
 F# REPL available for .NET Core at this time.

 Without a REPL, the primary use cases for the `core` image are building .NET
 Core applications or using it as a base for another image.